If your computer does not recognize the Linksys network adapter, follow the steps below:

 • If it is a Linksys PCMCIA network adapter, verify if the device is hot-swappable before disconnecting it; otherwise, shut down the computer before disconnecting the device from the computer.

-If you are using the AE3000 adapter, make sure that the device is properly inserted into its cradle.
-Also check if the cradle’s USB chord is properly connected to your computer’s USB port.
+If you are using the Linksys AE3000 adapter, make sure that the device is properly inserted into its cradle.
+Also, check if the cradle’s USB cord is properly connected to your computer’s USB port.

 After performing the previous steps and the adapter is still not recognized, try seeing if another USB or PCI device works, or try another computer to further isolate the issue.

-NOTE: If the adapter works on other USB or PCI ports then the port may be defective.
-If the adapter works with other computers then either your computer’s ports are defective, you need to clean install Windows, or you don’t have a high-powered USB 2.0 port.
+If the adapter works on other USB or PCI ports then the port may be defective.
+If the adapter works with other computers then either your computer’s ports are defective, you need to clean install Windows®, or you don’t have a high-powered USB 2.0 port.

 You may also try to download and run the latest .exe drivers on the Linksys Support Site to resolve the issue.